 ~ Open your eyes and slowly get up.

 The point of 15-minute seated awareness breaks is to break the chaotic stimulus input of the open seating environment for a brief period of time.
 Doing so will make a difference in your ability to concentrate.

-It won’t make your teammates talks less,* decrease the amount of time you wear headphones, or make the background noice less annoying, but it will give you a way to control what you focus on for 5-15 minutes in the morning and afternoon.
+It won’t make your teammates talk less,* decrease the amount of time you wear headphones or make the background noise less annoying, but it will give you a way to control what you focus on for 5-15 minutes in the morning and afternoon.

 *You might even begin to attract others into your conference room thereby creating a small group practice which can be even more powerful.